-Class presidents are charged with writing a no more than a 400-word class history to share during the Annual Meeting (Reunion I) and the Association Meeting (Reunion II).
-A few years ago, the Classes of 1960 and 2010 injected life and humor into the usual readings of class histories at the Alumnae Association Annual Meeting by sharing the stage to present memories of their years at Mount Holyoke.
-Their entertaining give-and-take inspired a new approach to the reading of class histories at Reunion.
+Class presidents are charged with writing a no more than a 300-word class history to share during the Annual Meeting (Reunion I) and the Association Meeting (Reunion II).

-We now invite a pair of class presidents to the podium to read their histories together, either as a back-and-forth or one after the other.
+The Association invites a pair of class presidents to the podium to read their histories together, either as a back-and-forth or one after the other.
 The presidents/co-presenters:

-- Will receive a list of pairings and the contact information for current class presidents, along with the existing histories in each class file, so that they can coordinate before Reunion. - Four questions will be available to answer, and you may use the existing histories as inspiration or start fresh with a new script. - Should limit the overall length of their histories to 400 words per class, to ensure the meetings do not run overtime. - Can meet on the Friday of Reunion to practice; this optional rehearsal should be coordinated by the presidents/co-presenters.
+- Will receive a list of pairings and the contact information for current class presidents, along with the existing histories in each class file, so that they can coordinate before Reunion. - Three questions will be available to answer, and you may use the existing histories as inspiration or start fresh with a new script. - Should limit the overall length of their histories to 300 words per class, to ensure the meetings do not run overtime. - Can meet on the Friday of Reunion to practice; this optional rehearsal should be coordinated by the presidents/co-presenters.

-All class history scripts are due to the Director of Classes and Reunions at the Alumnae Association by April 1 to ensure that final scripts are ready for the Class Presidents and Reunion Chairs meeting on Thursday.
+All class history scripts are due to the Alumnae Association by March 15 to ensure that final scripts are ready for the class presidents and reunion chairs meeting on Thursday.
 Please email scripts to reunion@mtholyoke.edu.
 If we do not receive it by the deadline, we will use the class history we have on file.